 In determining the total vertical uncertainty, all sources of uncertainty shall be quantified and the statistical method described in S-44 adopted.
-All uncertainty is to be stated to 2 POD of a metre.
+All uncertainty is to be stated to 2 DP of a metre.
 The capability of the survey system should be demonstrated by the TVU calculation.

 The Contractor shall provide an a-priori assessment of the TVU at the 95% confidence level during the deployment phase to demonstrate that survey operations can fulfil the TVU specifications required by the contract.
+The a-priori assessment of TVU should be provided for the bathymetric surface 'depth bands' expected in the survey area.
+This is to align with the bathymetric surface resolutions in Section 7.6.